Prosthetics and Componentry

 Content Image

-People with upper limb amputations may decide not to use a prosthesis at all and/or may only wear a prosthetic arm for certain activities such as: work around the home, riding a bike or doing a particular activity.
+People with upper limb amputations may decide not to use a prosthesis at all or may only wear a prosthetic device for certain activities such as: work around the home, riding a bike or doing a particular activity.

 Like anything which is used a lot, your prosthesis will suffer wear and tear.
 Repairs and adjustments are an unavoidable part of an amputee's life.
 These can usually be arranged directly with your prosthetist.
 Do NOT attempt your own adjustments.
 You can easily make the problem worse.